 Breathing helps lower the amount of stress chemicals in our brain.
 Oxygen is stress’ enemy!

-3. IMAGINARY PET: Close your eyes, think of your (or any cute) pet, and picture all the details about it – how cute the markings are around the eyes, its little pink tongue, the ears, its wet nose, how soft the fur is under your calm hand.
+Close your eyes, think of your (or any cute) pet, and picture all the details about it – how cute the markings are around the eyes, its little pink tongue, the ears, wet nose, how soft the fur is under your calm hand.
 Let your brain float around the image of the pet for 1 minute.

 Replacing your thoughts with a happy or calm image is like telling stress to take a hike!
 It’s your brain, and you choose what gets to go in it.

-4. DETECTIVE MODE: You’ve been in a fire drill before and know how to stop, drop and roll.
-In Detective Mode, we STOP, PAUSE, ASK.
+You’ve been in a fire drill before and know how to stop, drop, and roll.
+In Detective Mode, we STOP, PAUSE, and ASK.
 Stop to freeze your feeling from growing.
 Pause to see where the emotion is growing in your body (heart, tummy, brain, hands).
 Ask, “What’s in my control here?
 What do I need?
 What are my choices?”

 Use this when you feel like your anger might burst right off the charts.
 Going into Detective Mode helps us understand our feelings, needs, and what we can do to feel better.

-5. iSPY: Zone your brain in on 5 things (big or small) you can see around you.
-If you can find 5 superfast, challenge yourself to find 10.
+Zone your brain in on 5 things (big or small) you can see around you.
+If you can find 5 super fast, challenge yourself to find 10.

-When we are sad, mad, lonely or anxious, our emotions can feel like they are driving our brain.
-By being mindful through iSpy, we can ground ourselves back into the now.
+When we are sad, mad, lonely, or anxious, our emotions can feel like they are driving our brain.
+By being mindful through iSpy, we can ground ourselves back into the present moment.

 Next time a feeling starts sneaking up on you, try to think of the areas of your body that might need “oiling.”
 Then take a 5-minute rest, have a snack, or slug back some water.

-7. DANCING QUEEN/KING: Did you know that feelings’ worst enemy is movement?
+Did you know that a big, bad feeling's worst enemy is movement?
 Dancing is a way we can move our entire bodies as fast or slow as we need to feel human again.
-Whether you have music or not, give it a whirl, shake, shimmy, or spin to jazz that stress away.
+Whether you have music or not, give it a whirl – shake, shimmy, or spin around to jazz that stress away.

-This is a portable regulation tool that works for a variety of feelings – anxiety, sadness, anger.
+This is a portable regulation tool that works for a variety of feelings – anxiety, sadness, anger, and more.
 There is a dance for any of them.
 Let your body take the lead.

-8. BUBBLE MASTER: Grab some bubbles, or the nearest invisible bubble wand, and practice blowing (real or fake) bubbles.
-The slower and the bigger the bubbles the more points!
+Grab some bubbles, or the nearest invisible bubble wand, and practice blowing (real or fake) bubbles.
+The slower and the bigger the bubbles are, the more points you get!
 Blow bubbles for at least 1 minute, making sure you are breathing in ALLLL the air and blowing it out gently until your lungs are empty.

 Sometimes when we are upset or stressed, the thing we may need the most is O2.
-Oxygen helps our body get back to baseline.
-Best part of this?
-No tools are needed if we have our imaginations with us.
+Oxygen helps our bodies get back to baseline.
+The best part of this exercise?
+No tools are needed if we have our imaginations!

-9. KNOW YOUR ANTHEM: Music is coined as being one of the best therapies out there.
-Know your jam that has that “pick me up” beat and let yourself feel the tune.
+Music is known to be one of the best therapies out there.
+Know the jam that has your favorite “pick me up” beat and let yourself feel the tune.

 Music can set a new tone to our day.
 By strategically picking a song that is calm or happy, we can use that song to ward off sad or stressful feelings that may be lurking.